 The Nurse Anesthesia Program (NAP) is a specialization of the Doctor of Nursing Practice.
 The program as designed, is a 36 month (106 credit hours) curriculum culminating in a Doctor of Nursing Practice (DNP) nurse anesthesia specialization with a population focus of the family/individual across a lifespan.
-Graduates will be eligible for the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA) National Certification Exam (NCE) and to assume the role of an Advanced Practice Registered Nurse (APRN) as a Certified Registered Nurse Anesthetist (CRNA).
-Accreditation of the NAP is PENDING Council on Accreditation of Nurse Anesthesia Educational Programs (COA) Approval.
+Graduates will be eligible for the National Board of Certification and Re-certification of Nurse

+Anesthetists (NBCRNA) National Certification Exam (NCE) and to assume the role of an Advanced Practice Registered Nurse (APRN) as a Certified Registered Nurse Anesthetist (CRNA).
+Accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).